Two months into his relationship with his girlfriend Kathy, Bill was diagnosed with stage 4 head and neck cancer.

 “The mental attitude when you deal with things like this is incredibly important.
 So many people I’ve seen have given up when they get cancer.
 Their mindset is such that they are not going to beat it.”

-The mental attitude when you deal with things like this is incredibly important.- Bill, on fighting cancer
+The mental attitude when you deal with things like this is incredibly important.- Bill, on facing cancer

 I just said, ‘I’m not going to give up.’- Bill, on staying motivated